atelier-saulx/selva/server/modules/selva/doc/debugging.md

 like `/opt/intel/vtune_profiler_2021/bin64`.
 VTune can be installed on the remote by the local host over SSH, as long as the path you have selected is writable by the user.

+In the remote mode you can either provide a startup script for starting the test or run everything manually and attach to the running `redis-server-selva` process.